-The market for on-demand supply chain management solutions is at an early stage of development.
+The market for cloud-based supply chain management solutions is at an early stage of development.
 If this market does not develop or develops more slowly than we expect, our revenues may decline or fail to grow and we may incur operating losses.

-We derive, and expect to continue to derive, substantially all of our revenues from providing on-demand supply chain management solutions to suppliers.
-The market for on-demand supply chain management solutions is in an early stage of development, and it is uncertain whether these solutions will achieve and sustain high levels of demand and market acceptance.
-Our success will depend on the willingness of suppliers to accept our on-demand supply chain management solutions as an alternative to traditional licensed hardware and software solutions.
+We derive, and expect to continue to derive, substantially all of our revenues from providing cloud-based supply chain management solutions to suppliers.
+The market for cloud-based supply chain management solutions is in an early stage of development, and it is uncertain whether these solutions will achieve and sustain high levels of demand and market acceptance.
+Our success will depend on the willingness of suppliers to accept our cloud-based supply chain management solutional licensed hardware and software solutions.

-Some suppliers may be reluctant or unwilling to use our on-demand supply chain management solutions for a number of reasons, including existing investments in supply chain management technology.
+Some suppliers may be reluctant or unwilling to use our cloud-based supply chain management solutions for a number of reasons, including existing investments in supply chain management technology.
 Supply chain management functions traditionally have been performed using purchased or licensed hardware and software implemented by each supplier.
-Because this traditional approach often requires significant initial investments to purchase the necessary technology and to establish systems that comply with retailers' unique requirements, suppliers may be unwilling to abandon their current solutions for our ondemand supply chain management solutions.
+Because this traditional approach often requires significant initial investments to purchase the necessary technology and to establish systems that comply with retailers' unique requirements, suppliers may be unwilling to abandon their current solutions for our cloud-based supply chain management solutions.

-Other factors that may limit market acceptance of our on-demand supply chain management solutions include:
+Other factors that may limit market acceptance of our cloud-based supply chain management solutions include:

-- our ability to maintain high levels of customer satisfaction; - our ability to maintain continuity of service for all users of our platform; - · the price, performance and availability of competing solutions; and - · our ability to assuage suppliers' confidentiality concerns about information stored outside of their controlled computing environments.
+- our ability to maintain high levels of customer satisfaction; - our ability to maintain continuity of service for all users of our platform; - · the price, performance and availability of competing solutions; and - our ability to assuage suppliers' confidentiality concerns about information stored outside of their controlled computing environments.

-If suppliers do not perceive the benefits of our on-demand supply chain management solutions, or if suppliers are unwilling to accept our platform as an alternative to the traditional approach, the market for our solutions might not continue to develop or might develop more slowly than we expect, either of which would significantly adversely affect our revenues and growth prospects.
+If suppliers do not perceive the benefits of our cloud-based supply chain management solutions, or if suppliers are unwilling to accept our platform as an alternative to the traditional approach, the market for our solutions might not continue to develop or might develop more slowly than we expect, either of which would significantly adversely affect our revenues and growth prospects.

-We do not have long-term contracts with our recurring revenue customers, and our success therefore depends on our ability to maintain a high level of customer satisfaction and a strong reputation in the supply chain management industry.
+We do not have long-term contracts with most of our recurring revenue customers, and our success therefore depends on our ability to maintain a high level of customer satisfaction and a strong reputation in the supply chain management industry.